 “I am going to design an athleisure dress that everyone will love.”

-Each time, I’m given a why are you telling me this look.
-But I can’t help myself.
-There is power in words.
-Saying things aloud or writing them down does two things for me.
-Firstly, it’s like letting the universe and (God) know what I’m trying to accomplish.
-Secondly, it holds me accountable.
+I’m relentless!
+Each time, they give that; why are you telling me this look.
+It’s like letting the universe and (God) know what I’m trying to accomplish.
+And it holds me accountable.
 Once I say it, I feel like I have to do it.
 Period.

-I told my fiancé last year that I was going to start a vision board.
+During one of my rants; I mentioned wanting to start a vision board.
 I hadn’t gotten around to it until Christmas of last year.
 When I opened a oversized cork board with stick pins.
 I knew exactly what it was for.
 Was he trying to tell me; “Shut up and put it on your board!”

 Stay Fearless 💋